open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 Update these the same way as any other Go package.
 Ensure that any build script only uses `go run ./vendor/<tool pkg>` to force using the correct version.

-## Rego

-If you need to modify the Rego syntax you must update ast/rego.peg.
-Both `make build` and `make test` will re-generate the parser but if you want to test the parser generation explicitly you can run `make generate`.

-If you are modifying the Rego syntax you must commit the parser source file (ast/parser.go) that `make generate` produces when you are done.
-The generated code is kept in the repository so that commands such as `go get` work.

 ## Go